Animal Import Permit – Instructions

 Plan ahead for weekend sales.
 Because Wisconsin does not issue import permits after business hours or on weekends, organizers of weekend sales where permits are required may need to obtain a blanket permit number in advance of the sale.

-Blanket permits would be used primarily for weekend sales of:
+Blanket permits would be used primarily for out of state weekend sales of:

 In the above situations, WI importers, sale organizers, or their veterinarians can obtain a blanket import permit in advance of the sale.
 Blanket permits are not used for routine imports.